hielfarithsuffri/Cosmetic-git/README.md

-this is my current project where my boss allow me to put it on public, it is still on fundamental phase to make e-commerce website. if it is unavailable to download, please refer below, Thank you :)
+Note: Project on hold, pending with consultant to intergrate with SEO (OpenCart) this is my current project where my boss allow me to put it on public, it is still on fundamental phase to make e-commerce website. if it is unavailable to download, please refer below, Thank you :)